• CHA Learning

 Goals:

-• To advise HCC on how best to champion a health human resources agenda in Canada that ensures a sufficient supply of well-trained, innovative, and resilient talent capable of meeting the current and future needs of both our health organizations and the Canadian population.
+• To advise HCC on how best to champion a health human resources agenda in Canada that ensures a sufficient supply and retention of well-trained, innovative, and resilient/healthy talent capable of meeting the current and future needs of both our health organizations and the Canadian population.

-• To advise HCC on how best to advance issues, best practices, research, and collaboration on HHR priorities impacting research hospitals/health authorities, academic health sciences centres and other healthcare organizations.
+• To advise HCC on how best to advance issues, best practices, research, and collaboration on HHR priorities impacting those representing its membership.

-• To advise HCC on how best to position itself as a strong political voice in Ottawa for research hospitals/health authorities, academic health sciences centres and other healthcare organizations that will result in more favourable HHR policy and funding/action at the federal level.
+• To advise HCC on how best to position itself as a strong advocate with the Government of Canada, its agencies, and other strategic bodies for its Members that will result in more favourable HHR policies, funding, and action at the national level.

-• To identify and build strategic alliances in support of furthering the group’s mandate.
+• To identify and build strategic alliances, partnerships, and relationships in support of furthering HHRAC’s identified priorities.

-• To engage HHR interests from all members periodically (e.g., once a year or every other year) in a virtual or in-person forum relevant to a particular HHR strategic issue.
+• To engage periodically (e.g., once a year or every other year) all of HealthCareCAN’s members in a virtual or in-person forum on relevant HHR issues.

-• HHRAC members will represent their organizations and the collective HealthCareCAN membership on the health human resource issues that are identified as priorities.
+• Represent their organizations and the collective HealthCareCAN membership on the health human resource issues that are identified as priorities.

-• Sub-committees and working groups may be formed to address specific issues or actions as required.
-Additional participants may be invited to participate as needed/relevant.
+• Participate in sub-committees and working groups to address specific issues or actions as required.
+Additional participants (i.e. Member delegates) may be invited to participate as needed/relevant.

 Structure and governance:

-• HHRAC will be guided by a Steering Committee of up to 7 members from HHRAC.
+• HHRAC will be guided by a Steering Committee of up to nine (9) members from HHRAC.

 • HHRAC will provide its advice and recommendations on issues to be presented to the Board via the CEO who designs/sets the agenda for the Board and Board Committee meetings.
 This should be done with the help of the VP Learning and Development and the two Co-Chairs.

-• HCC’s VP Learning & Development shall function as liaison between HHRAC, HealthCareCAN Board via HCC CEO and other HCC staff and provide support in facilitating meetings, reporting, and other operational needs of the Advisory Committee.
+• HCC’s VP Learning & Development shall be an ex officio member of HHRAC and function as liaison between HHRAC, HealthCareCAN Board via HCC CEO and additional HCC staff shall provide secretariat support and support in facilitating meetings, reporting, and other operational needs of HHRAC.

-• Representatives commit to a three-year term with potential renewal for one additional term.
+• Representatives commit to an initial three (3) year term with potential renewal for additional terms.

 Resources:

-• HealthCareCAN shall provide staff support to the HHR Advisory Committee and budget as approved by HealthCareCAN’s Board of Directors and CEO.
+• HealthCareCAN shall provide staff support to the HHRAC and budget as approved by HealthCareCAN’s Board of Directors and CEO.

 Decision making: